 Pebbly chunks of black pepper, crushed into oblivion.
 Good olive oil, to keep things slick and rich.
-And a generous handful of parmesan, for that indulgently sharp and salty bite.
+And salty parmesan cheese that melts like snow onto the warm popcorn.
+One of my favorite snacks and such a delicious flavor combination.
+Enjoy!

 Ingredients:

-Here’s a few tips for the perfect stovetop popcorn.
+A few tips for the perfect stovetop popcorn, every time:

 - Stainless steel works best.
 Stainless steel evenly distributes heat.
 If the pot gets too hot, the kernels will burn.
 If the pot doesn’t get hot enough, the kernels will pop into small, hard nuggets.
 (Enameled Cast Iron Dutch Ovens also work great for even heat distribution.
 But I’ve found them heavy and cumbersome — shaking the pot takes more effort and it’s not as easy to empty popcorn into a bowl.)